sailik1991/pmoi/README.md

 # pmoi
-The module tried to Predict Missing Objects in Images
+The module tries to Predict Missing Objects in Images.